 The following are the recovery objectives:

 1. Ensure long-term protection1 for the known populations and habitat of Roells brotherella.

 2. Assess and mitigate the threats to Roells brotherella populations (e.g., housing and tourism development, recreational activities, and mining).

 3. Confirm the distribution of all populations (existing and new locations) of Roells brotherella in British Columbia.

 4. Identify specific habitat requirements for the species.

 5. Determine population size and trends (including reproductive success; sporophyte development and spore viability) of all known populations.

 6. Determine if it is feasible and appropriate to augment populations.

 Ministry of Environment.
 2013.
 Recovery Plan for Roell's Brotherella (Brotherella roellii) in British Columbia.
 Province of BC, Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning